 - Fill a large Dutch oven or pot 1/2 with water, bring to a boil.

-- When boiling, add 1 tablespoon fine salt and cut asparagus.
+- When boiling, add 1 tablespoon kosher and cut asparagus.
 Boil for 2 minutes.

 - Drain and transfer to a mixing bowl fitted with a colander and filled with ice water.
-When cooled, drain in the fitted colander and transfer to a glass or ceramic mixing bowl.
+When cooled, drain in the fitted colander and transfer to a mixing bowl.

-- Meanwhile, in a small bowl, combine white balsamic vinegar, extra virgin olive oil, Dijon mustard, fine sea salt and ground black pepper.
+- Meanwhile, in a small bowl, combine balsamic vinegar, extra virgin olive oil, Dijon mustard, fine sea salt and ground black pepper.
 Pour over blanched asparagus, tossing well to coat.
+Toss with roasted red pepper and water chestnuts.

 - Serve chilled or at room temperture.